LCD Video Wall News

 Qtenboard video wall solutions are widely deployed across Southeast Asia, delivering stable performance and flexible configuration in diverse environments.

-Building a video wall with 4 TVs requires more than simply connecting screens together.
+Building a 2x2 LCD Video Wall with a 4-unit Display Cluster requires more than simply connecting display panels together.
 A successful project depends on:

 With Qtenboard video wall solutions, customers benefit from: